zicht/zss/errors/not-sorted-correctly.md

-# Too many values
+# Not sorted correctly

 #### Why this error occurred

-Design scales should be limited in length, otherwise there is no point in using them.
-The error occures because a design scale variable is configured with too many values.
+The values of a design scale variable are not sorted properly.
+Design scales only make sense if they're sorted, otherwise the predictability of generated classes is lost.

 #### Possible ways to fix it

-The error message contains the name of the violating variable and the correct length, so find the variable and remove as many values as is required.
-Find the violating design scale and shuffle the values around until they're sorted correctly.
+The error messages prescribes how the scale should be sorted, either descendingly or ascendingly.